chuckhinson/linux-config/README.md

 I try to maintain the distinction between .profile and .bashrc and be deliberate about what goes in each.
-Things that should only be done at login and/or that can or should be be inherited by child shells go in \~/.profile.
+Things that should only be done at login and/or that can or should be be inherited by all child shells go in \~/.profile.
 Anything that doesnt need to be shared by all child shells or that isnt inherited from the login shell goes in \~/.bashrc